jb-tester/spring-api-versioning-properties/readme.md

 - no HTTP Requests generation for configurations other than query parameter
 - incorrect HTTP request for `1.2+`-like versions
 - programmatic configurer is not detected unless the header-based versioning is specified
+- no support for `spring.mvc.apiversion.use.media-type-parameter` property creating: it would be nice to have completion for mediatypes and auto-inserted `[]`